 Skip to main content

-App Control lets Vidsy Pipes act as an operator assistant for the recording / reporting application your team already uses in the field.
+App Control lets Vidsy Pipes act as an operator assistant for the recording or reporting application your team already uses in the field.

 Use it when you want to keep your existing workflow and still get the codes for live detections into your existing tools with less manual typing and fewer missed steps.